KCprsnlcc/AI-Forecast/README.md

 # Forecasting and Transactions Analysis

 This project is designed to analyze transactions and generate forecasts using machine learning models.
+It includes both a command-line interface and a graphical user interface (GUI).

 ## Project Structure